DominionCyber/talon_hunt_framework_documentation/docs/specification.md

 ### Formatters

 Formatters improve the readability of event field values.
-Within CrowdStrike telemetry, certain events contain characters — such as Unicode characters, pilcrow characters (`¶`), and other delimiters — that can hinder analyst interpretation.
+Within CrowdStrike telemetry, certain events contain characters (such as Unicode characters, pilcrow characters (`¶`), and other delimiters) that can hinder analyst interpretation.
 Formatters clean the final table output of a query to enhance readability and streamline downstream analysis in external tools such as Excel, Power BI, or LLM-based workflows.

 As a practical example, the `CommandHistory` event inserts a pilcrow character (`¶`) to separate individual commands.
 Replacing these with newline characters produces a cleaner, more legible output.